rizqimtiaz/FractalMind/README.md

 ---

 ## What it does

-- **Seed → Bloom.** Type a single idea and the AI cartographs its conceptual frontier into a hand-curated ring of 3–5 sub-topics, neatly arranged on an infinite canvas using radial layout.
-- **Expand any node** (double-click or the *Expand* button) and the AI generates deeper, more concrete children — informed by the node's full ancestry so it never repeats itself.
-- **Synthesize** any 2+ selected nodes (`Shift + drag` to select, then `⌘ Enter`) and the AI invents a brand-new node naming the *latent intersection* between them.
 - Strictly-typed structured AI output via the **Vercel AI SDK** + **Zod** schemas — no JSON parsing, no hallucinated shapes.

 ## Tech